 The Life of the Mind

-What sets Chicago apart from other law schools is our unabashed enthusiasm for the life of the mind — the conviction that ideas matter, that they are worth discussing, and that legal education should devote itself to learning for learning's sake, not just for earning's sake.
-Chicago students enjoy their classes and do not simply endure them.
+What sets UChicago apart from other law schools is our unabashed enthusiasm for the life of the mind — the conviction that ideas matter, that they are worth discussing, and that legal education should devote itself to learning for learning's sake, not just for earning's sake.
+UChicago students enjoy their classes and do not simply endure them.
 Eminent faculty teach first-year courses because, as committed teachers, they want to share ideas with students.
 We are passionate — even intense — about ideas.
 Our energy creates camaraderie that spills over from inside the classroom to outside the classroom, where we continue our conversations in the more relaxed atmospheres of the student lounge, restaurants, clubs, and sports stadiums.

 Inside the Classroom

-In a Chicago classroom, students share the stage with the professor.
+In a UChicago classroom, students share the stage with the professor.
 The professor does not lecture the students but rather engages them in a dialogue.
 By asking questions about thorny legal concepts and principles, the professor challenges students to articulate and defend positions for themselves.
 Known as the Socratic Method, this dialogue presents students with questions, to which there are no easy answers, regarding some of our most complex legal and social problems.
 This method prepares students to think on their feet when the stakes are high in the courtroom, legislative chamber, or boardroom.

 All first-year students participate in our legal writing program under the guidance of one of the full-time Bigelow Teaching Fellows